Vietnam Rural Villages Trek

 Day 3 – Pu Luong Nature Reserve

 Wave goodbye to Hanoi’s buzz – you’re off to the quiet paradise of Pu Luong Nature Reserve.
-After a stunning 4-hour drive you’ll hit the ground walking, starting from a suspension bridge over the Cham River that’ll have you questioning the laws of physics in the best way possible.
+After a stunning four-hour drive, you’ll fill your bellies and hit the ground walking in Cham village.

 Accommodation: Pu Luong Valley Home (or similar)